devenster74/Deven-Web/README.md

 Some notes:

-- To get the PyQt5 libraries: Follow these steps. win + r type in cmd in the command prompt type in pip install pyqt5
+- To get the PyQt5 libraries: Follow these steps. win + r, type in cmd, in the command prompt type in pip install pyqt5

 - For the calendar in the HTML, you will need to update it everyday.